Illinois Court Records

 No other employer will be able to view any records that have been sealed.

-Law enforcement officers can still access sealed files, although they would need a court order to do so.
+Law enforcement officers may still access sealed files, although they would need a court order to do so.

 One typically cannot expunge felony convictions in Illinois, but there are special conditions that may allow it.